12.2 Common Disorders and Disabilities in Children and Adolescents

 Alpha-2 adrenergic agonists such as clonidine are typically used when children respond poorly to stimulants or SNRIs, have unacceptable side effects, or have significant coexisting conditions.

-Patient and Parent Education
+Client and Parent Education

-- Controlled Substance Status/High Potential for Abuse and Dependence: Stimulants are a controlled substance by the FDA and can be abused and lead to dependence.
+- Controlled Substance Status/High Potential for Abuse and Dependence: Stimulants are a controlled substance by the FDA that can be abused and lead to dependence.
 Stimulants should be stored in a safe (preferably locked) place to prevent misuse and should not be shared with anyone.
 Unused or expired stimulants should be disposed of based on state law and regulations or returned to a medicine take-back program if it is available in the community.

 - Suppression of Growth: Stimulants may cause slowing of growth in children and weight loss.